vinhta1/Obsidian-Repository/SCCoM/Private/Ideas.md

 Danny - Her old gang is back and wants revenge.
 Ewan - his parents have been possessed and forced to labor.
 Moonshadow - his community is being taken advantage of

+Where are the main areas?
+The main places?
+The spots to come back to?
+Why?
+There needs to be concrete locations.
+Think of games like Persona, Yakuza, or even GTA, where there is always a place to come back to, and a new place everyone once in a while.

+Motiv backroom, hidden basement office.

+Baskin Engineering 0